oliverjam/learn-websites/project.md

 - Multiple pages (e.g. home, about, blog)
 - Blog posts generated from markdown files
 - Recent posts on the home page
+- All posts on the blog page
-- Global navigation showing all pages
+- Global navigation with links to all main pages
-- Make it pretty
+- Make it pretty!

 ### Stretch criteria